Schedule of Tuition and Fees, 2018-19

 A married person establishes his or her residence independent of his or her spouse.

-An alien may establish his or her residence, unless precluded by the Immigration and Nationality Act from establishing domicile in the United States.
-An unmarried minor alien derives his or her residence from the parent with whom the minor maintains or last maintained his or her place of abode.
+A noncitizen may establish his or her residence, unless precluded by the Immigration and Nationality Act from establishing domicile in the United States.
+An unmarried minor noncitizen derives his or her residence from the parent with whom the minor maintains or last maintained his or her place of abode.

 Nonresident students seeking reclassification are required to complete a CSU Residence Questionnaire including questions concerning their financial dependence on parents, which will be considered along with physical presence and intent in determining reclassification.

 The general rule is that a student must have been a California resident for at least one year immediately preceding the residence determination date in order to qualify as a “resident student” for tuition purposes.
 A residence determination date is set for each academic term and is the date from which residence is determined for that term.
 Residence determination dates are: Fall - September 20; Spring - January 25; Summer - June 1.

 - Persons below the age of 19 whose parents were residents of California but who left the state while the student, who remained, was still a minor.
 When the minor reaches age 18, the exception continues until the student has resided in the state the minimum time necessary to become a resident;